Romans-I-XVI/Roku-gameEngine/README.md

 Writes to the provided registry section the provided key/value pair.
 Data types supported are booleans, integer and floating point numbers, strings, roArray, and roAssociativeArray objects.
 ##### registryRead(registry_section as String, key as String, [default_value as Dynamic]) as Dynamic
 Reads the provided key from the provided registry section.
 The default value will be written if the registry section and key have no value yet.
+##### DrawText(draw2d as Object, text as String, x as Integer, y as Integer, font as Object, alignment = "left" as String, color = &hEBEBEBFF as Integer)
+Gives a convenient way to draw text with halignement set as "left", "right", or "center"